Rules for using commas:

 B) Reverse the order of the adjectives.
 If the sentence is correct with the adjectives reversed, you need a comma between them.

 3. Use a comma before a coordinate conjunction that joins independent clauses.
-A clause or group of words is independent if it's complete, that is, it could be a complete sentence by itself.
+A clause or group of words is independent if it's a complete sentence by itself.

 Coordinating conjunctions link words or word groups.